danimtb/pioneer3at_ETSIDI/README.md

 Content: pioneer_utils
 ---------------
 This repo mainly adds some config specific parameters to keep all things working.
-They are stored at pioneer_utils.
+They are stored at "pioneer_utils".

 - Odometry params calibrations used in rosaria.